DEFT: Differentiable Branched Discrete Elastic Rods for Modeling Furcated DLOs in Real-Time: Supplementary Material for the DEFT Algorithm

 Many practical wire-harnesses feature junctions that are nearly rigid.
 This near-rigidity arises because manufacturers often use rigid plastics or other stiff materials at these connection points \cite{wireharnesinstruction}.
 This results in minimal rotational or bending freedom.
 Consequently, the dynamics between the parent and child branches propagate through the junction in an almost rigid manner.
 To capture this behavior, we model each edge as a rigid body and define a constraint function that computes the relative orientation of each body.
-We then require that this constraint function is approximately satisfied where ap By applying the following theorem, whose proof can be found in Appendix \ref{appendix:theorem_junction2}, one can compute $\Delta \hat{\mathbf{x}}^{p,i}, \Delta \hat{\mathbf{x}}^{c,1}$ explicitly: \begin{thm} Consider the parent-branch vertex $\hat{\mathbf{x}}^{p,i}$ and child-branch vertex $\hat{\mathbf{x}}^{c,1}$ at the junction such as the one depicted in Figure \ref{fig:BDLO}.
+We then require that this constraint function is approximately satisfied.
+One can compute $\Delta \hat{\mathbf{x}}^{p,i}, \Delta \hat{\mathbf{x}}^{c,1}$ explicitly: \begin{thm} Consider the parent-branch vertex $\hat{\mathbf{x}}^{p,i}$ and child-branch vertex $\hat{\mathbf{x}}^{c,1}$ at the junction such as the one depicted in Figure \ref{fig:BDLO}.
 Let $\epsilon > 0$ be a user specified parameter.
 Let the constraint function to enforce the orientation of the junction be defined as:

 where $\hat{\boldsymbol{\Omega}}_{\Delta}$ and $\hat{\boldsymbol{\Omega}}$ are defined in Appendix \ref{sec:appendix_angular_momentum} and \(\epsilon > 0\) bounds the mismatch between the updated parent--child orientation and the original orientation, ensuring that each junction remains \emph{almost} rigid.
 The orientation correction at the junction is obtained by solving the following optimization problem: